FORTEO- teriparatide injection, solution

 Teriparatide is manufactured using a strain of Escherichia coli modified by recombinant DNA technology.

 FORTEO is supplied as a sterile, colorless, clear, isotonic solution in a glass cartridge which is pre-assembled into a single-patient-use delivery device (pen) for subcutaneous injection.
-Each delivery device (pen) is filled with 2.7 mL to deliver 2.4 mL.
+Each delivery device (pen) is filled with volume to allow delivery of 2.24 mL.
 Each mL contains 250 mcg of teriparatide (as a free base), 0.41 mg of glacial acetic acid, 0.1 mg of sodium acetate (anhydrous), 45.4 mg of mannitol, 3 mg of Metacresol, and Water for Injection.
 In addition, hydrochloric acid solution 10% and/or sodium hydroxide solution 10% may have been added to adjust the pH to 4.

 12 CLINICAL PHARMACOLOGY